afcarl/introduction-to-nhw/slides.md

 --

-- ... telling each other about our research
+- ... hearing and telling each other about our research

 --